cfw-guide/dsi.cfw.guide/docs/es_ES/sd-card-setup.md

 ---
-title: Preparacion de la tarjeta SD
+title: Preparación de la tarjeta SD
 ---

-En ésta página te mostraremos cómo preparar tu tarjeta SD para ser usada en tu dispositivo.
-En el proceso, formatearemos la tarjeta SD y haremos comprobación de errores.
+This page is for preparing your SD card for your device.
+In the process, we'll format the SD card and check the card for errors.

 ::: danger

-Asegúrate de hacer una copia de seguridad del contenido de tu tarjeta SD antes de seguir estos pasos.
-El contenido de tu tarjeta SD será ELIMINADO en el proceso.
+Make sure to backup your SD card contents BEFORE following this.
+Your SD card will be WIPED in the process.

 :::